Doing What's Right

 - Report unusual activities as described in BMO’s Anti-Money Laundering, Anti-Terrorist Financing and Sanctions Measures Program.
 Customers must not be told that their activities are being reported.

 - Understand and comply with Corporate Policies, Corporate Standards, subsidiary policies and Operating Procedures or Directives.

 - Collect all of the required information to know your customer.

-- Understand our products and services and the rules that apply when you sell them.
+- Understand our products and services and the rules that apply, including obtaining appropriate customer consent, when you sell them.

 - Consider only the interests of our customers and provide them with the information needed to make financial decisions that are right for them.

 - Meet all of our legal and regulatory obligations.

 - Comply with governmental and industry standards in each jurisdictioin BMO operates.